 Learn more about legal and illegal blocks in football here.

 Offensive players must also remain still until the ball the snapped.
-Only 1 player can move, but if any more than 1 player moves, it will be a penalty.
+Only one player can move, but it will be a penalty if more than one player moves.

 Here is a complete list of penalties and referee signals to help you learn more about offensive penalties.

-Regarding defensive penalties, most of the penalties that are called are in regards to unnecessary roughness, not lining up properly, or not allowing the offensive player a fair chance at catching the football.
+Regarding defensive penalties, most of the penalties that are called are unnecessary roughness, not lining up correctly, or not allowing the offensive player a fair chance at catching the football.

 One of the most common defensive penalties is pass interference.
 This means the defensive player prevented the offensive player from catching the football.